kartevonmorgen/wp-kvm-syndication-toolbox/README.md

 If the Organisation is saved and published the it will automatically uploaded to the Karte von Morgen if this module is enabled.

+### Projects

+Like Organisations it is also possible to define Projects.
+This module depends on organisations, because one organisation can habe many projects.

+If the Karte von Morgen module is enabled you can set there a fixed tag for projects which will be added to the project when uploaded to the Karte von Morgen.
+On the Karte von Morgen the pin on the map can be made visible in another color.

 ## User register (Benutzer registrieren)

 This module makes it possible for Users to register themselves und their Organisation.
 In the "User register items" part you can define which fields will be on the User register from.